jgte/brew-crontab/README.md

 brew-crontab
 ============

+NOTICE: this script is pretty much outdated as a result of `brew bundle`.

 This is a simple script that keeps brew updated and healthy, suitable for crontab.
 Stick it in a cloud folder, add it to the crontab of all your machines and keep your brew packages up to date and consistent.

 List files